theosa25/python-for-data-science/README.md

 ### 6) Submit a Test Homework Solution

-- Open `assignment1.ipynb` in Pycharm
+- Open `assignment1.ipynb` in PyCharm
 - Click **Run** to verify everything works.
 - Add a new cell that prints your GitHub username.
 - Submit your solution with **Git → Commit → Commit and Push**.